mrsandipandas/Udacity_Miniflow/README.md

 # Udacity Miniflow

-## Basic building blocks of neural network from Udacity course.
+#### Basic building blocks of neural network from Udacity course.

-## Sample tools for basic forward and backward propagation with Stochiastic Gradient Descent
+#### Sample tools for basic forward and backward propagation with Stochiastic Gradient Descent.